-In 2013-14 she returned to the Metropolitan Opera for Cosi fan Tutte, and Falstaff, and debuted Virginia Opera as Carmen.
-In 2012 Ginger debuted the role of Carmen with the Glimmerglass Festival, and made her European debut as Lola in Cavalleria Rusticana with the Gran Teatre del Liceu.
+Prior to that she joined the Metropolitan Opera for productions of Cosi fan Tutte, and Falstaff, and debuted Virginia Opera as Carmen.
+In 2012 Ginger debuted the role of Carmen with the Glimmerglass Festival, and made her European debut as Lola in Cavalleria Rusticana with the Gran Teatre del Liceu Barcelona.
 Prior to that she returned to the Metropolitan Opera as Smaragdi in Francesca da Rimini and Mercedes in Carmen, and was featured as the Marchesa del Poggio in Verdi’s Un Giorno di Regno with Glimmerglass Opera.

 Prior to that she performed Rosette in the Metropolitan Opera’s new production of Massenet’s Manon, made her San Francisco Opera debut in Nixon in China, sang Marie in Rossini’s Moise et Pharaon with the Collegiate Chorale at Carnegie Hall, and the role of Puss in the 2010 US premier of Montsalvatge’s El gato con botas with the Gotham Chamber Opera.
 Ms Costa-Jackson’s former Met roles include Nancy T’sang, First Secretary in Nixon in China; Wowkle in La fanciulla del West; Eine Theatergarderobiere/Der Gymnasiast/Ein Groom in Berg’s Lulu; cover for Cherubino in Le nozze di Figaro; Lola in Cavalleria Rusticana; Myrtale in Thaïs; and Rosette in Manon, 2008 Opening Night Gala.
 In 2009 she debuted with the San Francisco Symphony as Celia in Gilbert and Sullivan’s Iolanthe.
 Ms. Costa-Jackson performed Dorabella in Mozart’s Così fan tutte with the Verbier Festival Academy, and Nerone in Monteverdi’s L’incoronazione di Poppea with the International Institute of Vocal Arts.
 6-16 FA